rt-2/RageMP-SAARPV-voiceChat/README.md

 Also I am aiming toward a VoIP version of this (server-side, not peer-to-peer).
 I continue the project when possible.

-Thank you for the testing: Amata, Austin, BlackBlitch, Bouzigoloum, James Cole, Kiper, LukEL, Mos, StreetGT.
+Thank you for the help: Amata, Austin, BlackBlitch, Bouzigoloum, James Cole, Kiper, LukEL, Mos, StreetGT, Tobias.

 **EDIT: A server-side version of this is coming up for SA-ARP, not sure if will be open source yet.**